Written by Jessica Chase

 This winter has definitely been a doozy.
 Between the high winds, snow, and flooding, I know I am not the only one celebrating that we are only hours away from the first day of spring!
 Yes, March is roaring like a lion but it will eventually frolic like a lamb... hopefully sooner than later.
 In reality, the buds on the lilac bushes are beginning to plumpen up and the tulips are stretching out from the ground.
 Spring is here and summer is not too far behind.

 Seed catalogs have been flooding my mailbox for the last few months.
 Their glossy photos definitely got me through the dreariness of January.
 Seed and tuber orders were placed (probably too many orders) and the seed packets have trickled in my mailbox in place of the catalogs.
 Now, it's time to get some dirt under the fingernails and get to seed sowing.
 There's nothing like watching the little seedlings grow despite the grey skies.
+I often find refuge in my tiny greenhouse, where the outside is cold and barren, its cozy and alive in the greenhouse!

 The thought of starting your vegetables and flowers from seed may seem intimidating at first, but be assured, it is rewarding!
 Buying seedlings is easy and definitely faster than starting your plants from seed but there can be drawbacks.
 First off, buying seedlings can get pricey, fast!
 A few plants here and there is manageable but depending on the size of your garden/yard, the cost can definitely add up quick.
 That one seedling can easily cost you more than several seed packets.
 Not to mention, those purchased seedlings can come to you diseased, malnourished, root-bound, and overall unhappy.
 Then there's the chemicals that most seedlings are slathered in by large commercial growers, such as neonicotinoids.